mariusz-schimke/GiGraph/README.md

 ## Graph

-The complete graph is represented by the **DotGraph** class.
+The graph is represented by the **DotGraph** class.
 There are two types of graphs:

 - **directed** (the edges are presented as arrows),
 - **undirected** (the edges are presented as lines).